A Way of Life (The Family Dogg album)

 A Way of Life is the début album by British vocal harmony and folk rock group The Family Dogg.
-It features singer-songwriter Albert Hammond, and a session group includes Led Zeppelin's John Paul Jones, Jimmy Page, and John Bonham.
+It features singer-songwriter Albert Hammond, and a session group that includes Led Zeppelin's John Paul Jones, Jimmy Page, and John Bonham.
 Elton John may have played piano on the title track.
 Released by the UK subsidiary of Bell Records in November, 1969, the album was reissued in 1995 as a CD with bonus tracks, which included B-sides and songs found on other compilation and sampler records.